voody2506/quantum_physics/README.md

 # quantum_physics
 Demo of Photon Quantum Physics WEB GL App

-Hi, this is the simple demo of Photon Quantum Phycis sync on WEBGL
+Hi, this is the simple demo of Photon Quantum Phycis sync on WEBGL.
+100% Syncing of the physics on WEB

 # https://quantum-physics.vercel.app